Please navigate to the type of activity in which you are presenting.

 This can be submitted on our Presenter Information Form or emailed to the CPD Coordinator.

-The participants will have access to your PowerPoint presentation (mandatory) and Paper/Handouts (optional) via a link in the reminder email we send an hour prior to the webinar.
+The participants will have access to your PowerPoint presentation (mandatory) and Paper/Handouts (optional) via a link in the reminder email we send one day/hour before the webinar.

 The feedback related to the use of the polling feature is always very positive.
 Poll questions should typically be multiple choice.
 You can let the CPD Coordinator know if this feature will be utilized as the session approaches.